Haubits FH77: Ammunition

 The FH77A uses the m/77 (42 kg) 155mm HE shell combined with a plastic casing, containing six propellant charge increments.

 The FH77B uses standard NATO 155mm ammunition with bagged drive charges.

 Both are able to use base bleed ammunition developed for the FH77B, as well as Bofors 155 Bonus cluster round and M982 Excalibur guided round.

 Ramjet Propelled Artillery Shell

 IIT Madras along with IIT Kanpur, Armament Research and Development Establishment (ARDE) and Research Centre Imarat (RCI) are working on redesigning an existing 155 mm shell using ramjet propulsion that can cover 60 km+ range.
 The shell will use precision guidance kit for trajectory correction.
 IIT Madras is ensuring that Munitions India can manufacture the shells.

+155 mm Smart Artillery Shell

+IIT Madras is working with Munitions India to develop 155 mm Smart Artillery Shells with a CEP of less than 10 meters that are compatible with firing from Haubits FH77 without the need for modification.
+Utilizing fin stabilization, canard control, and a three-mode fuse operation, the shell will be guided by NavIC satellites.
+Its range will be 8 km at minimum and 38 km at maximum.

 Controversy in India

 The Bofors scandal was a major political scandal that occurred between Sweden and India during 1980s and 1990s, initiated by Congress politicians and implicating the Indian prime minister, Rajiv Gandhi, and several other members of the Swedish and Indian governments, who were accused of receiving kickbacks from Bofors AB for winning a bid to supply India's 155 mm field howitzer.

 This resulted in India not exercising the option for 48 additional FH77B, instead these guns were acquired by the Swedish army and have now been converted into the Archer Artillery System.